Caring for Your Linens

 Only the very special and delicate pieces require handwashing.
 Everything else can be washed in the machine and we recommend 40 deg C with a gentle liquid detergent and a gentle spin cycle.
 There is no need for fabric conditioner.
 Wash your vintage linens separately, don't include in your normal wash where buttons or hooks can cause damage.

 For the more delicate pieces we recommend you wash by hand in a gentle detergent and don't wring, but rather fold in a towel and squeeze gently to absorb the dampness.

-Revived Damask and Rainbow Damask items have been dyed using a fibre reactive dye, which works particularly well with natural fibres, such as linen and cotton.
+Revived Damask tems have been dyed using a fibre reactive dye, which works particularly well with natural fibres, such as linen and cotton.
 As with any other coloured items, please wash separately the first few times, as there will be some residual dye still to disperse.
 And store away from sunlight.